YangWoomin/ZilliaxServer/README.md

 #### Chat Server
 * this is default mode of network_test
 * you can choose unicast(default) echo or broadcast echo mode
-* printing a received message from chat clients is skipped
+* printing received messages from chat clients is skipped
 * run example

 ```bash